Most Common Chicken Predators

 Don’t allow your chickens to roost outside the coop

 It makes perfect sense but is sometimes forgotten.
 Most predators come at night, so their safest place is inside a secured chicken coop.
-If your chickens don't habit of going inside the coop at dusk, you can quickly train them to do so.
+If your chickens don’t have a habit of going inside the coop at dusk, you can quickly train them to do so.

 Close your coop at night to keep predators outside.
 Usually, hens and roosters go inside the coop at dusk, so there is no reason to keep the coop door open after the sun has set.
-Of course, you'll have to re-open the door at dawn.
-Oblivious chicken owners can install an automatic chicken coop door.
-That way, you won't have to get up early in the morning, or you can't forget to open the coop door.

 Keep all food inside the coop